smilers/windows-itpro-docs/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-versions.md

 - Once the installation is complete, you're directed to the updated version of the app.

 > [!NOTE]
 > If the upgrade fails on the first try, the installation continues in the background while you use the older version of the app.
-Additionally, the app is queued in the "Updates & downloads" section of the Microsoft Store app for users who wish to manually install it.
+Additionally, the app is queued in the "Updates & downloads" section of the Microsoft Store app for users who wish to install it manually.